EJK Book Award

 The Ezra Jack Keats Book Award Criteria

-To be eligible for the Ezra Jack Keats Book Award, writers and illustrators must have published no more than three books.
-Entries must have a 2012 copyright date, and may be sent at any time during the year prior to the deadline of December 30, 2012.
+To be eligible for the 2012 Ezra Jack Keats Book Award, writers and illustrators must have published no more than three books.
+Entries must have a 2011 copyright date, and have been submitted to the Ezra Jack Keats Foundation by December 30, 2011.
+The winners receive a gold medallion as well as an honorarium of $1,000.
+The selection committee is comprised of early childhood education specialists, librarians, illustrators and experts in children’s literature.

-Submission guidelines from the de Grummond Collection: New Writer Award • New Illustrator Award
+For submission guidelines from the de Grummond Collection: New Writer Award, New Illustrator Award.

 About the Ezra Jack Keats Foundation

-The Ezra Jack Keats Foundation supports arts and literacy programs in public schools and libraries across the country that bring the joy of reading to children while highlighting the importance of diversity in children’s books.
-In addition to the Ezra Jack Keats Book Award, the Foundation’s annual programs include the Ezra Jack Keats Bookmaking Competition for New York City public school students, grades 3-12; and the Ezra Jack Keats Minigrant program, which has put more than three-quarters of a million dollars in funding directly into the hands of teachers and librarians across the United States whose programs reach beyond the basic curriculum to inspire.
+The Ezra Jack Keats Foundation supports arts and literacy programming in public schools and libraries across the country, with the goal of bringing the joy of reading and learning to all children while highlighting the importance of diversity in children’s books.
+In addition to the Ezra Jack Keats Book Award, the Foundation sponsors the Ezra Jack Keats/New York Department of Education Bookmaking Competition for grades 3-12, and the Ezra Jack Keats Minigrant Program, among others.
 For information about the Foundation, please visit www.ezra-jack-keats.org.

 About the de Grummond Children’s Literature Collection